Introduction to Streams

-XADD command, means to auto select an ID for us for the new entry that we are going to create.
+XADD command, means to auto select an ID for us for the new entry.

 So we have

-*, and all have a different meanings, and most of the times, can only be used in different contexts.
+*, and all have a different meaning, and most of the times, can be used in different contexts.

-A Stream, like any other KeyDB data structure, is asynchronously replicated to slaves and persisted into AOF and RDB files.
-However what may not be so obvious is that also consumer groups full state is propagated to AOF, RDB and slaves, so if a message is pending in the master, also the slave will have the same information.
-Similarly, after a restart, the AOF will restore the consumer groups state.
+A Stream, like any other KeyDB data structure, is asynchronously replicated to replicas and persisted into AOF and RDB files.
+However what may not be so obvious is that also the consumer groups full state is propagated to AOF, RDB and replicas, so if a message is pending in the master, also the replica will have the same information.
+Similarly, after a restart, the AOF will restore the consumer groups' state.

 However note that KeyDB streams and consumer groups are persisted and replicated using the KeyDB default replication, so:

 - AOF must be used with a strong fsync policy if persistence of messages is important in your application.

 - By default the asynchronous replication will not guarantee that XADD commands or consumer groups state changes are replicated: after a failover something can be missing depending on the ability of replicas to receive the data from the master.

 - The WAIT command may be used in order to force the propagation of the changes to a set of replicas.
 However note that while this makes it very unlikely that data is lost, the KeyDB failover process as operated by Sentinel or KeyDB Cluster performs only a best effort check to failover to the replica which is the most updated, and under certain specific failure conditions may promote a replica that lacks some data.